Skip to main content

 IMPLICIT BIAS

 Researchers have designed tests that make implicit biases visible.
-For instance, Harvard University’s Project Implicit has developed implicit association tests (IATs) that can identify preconceived in-group preferences and implicit biases in individuals.
+For instance, Harvard University’s Project Implicit has developed implicit association tests that can identify preconceived in-group preferences and implicit biases in individuals.
 (See “Resources” at the end of this course.)

 • Different ethnic groups have different norms of psychological well-being and acceptance of mental illness.